How a lake turned into one of the largest cities in the world: this is the story of Mexico City.

 Mexico is a fascinating place of not just colors, tastes and sunshine, but of fusions and contrasts under the surface.
 Stilled waters run deep.

-I visited Mexico in August 2016.
 The picture is an impression of Tenochtitlan before the Spanish conquest, taken in the National Museum of Anthropology in Mexico City.